Neloy-Barman/Blender-Artworks/Navigation_keys.md

 * Selection Circle: - **C**
 * Delete Vertices and join the remaining ones: - **Ctrl+X**
 * Join vertices and create faces: - **J**
+* Cutting objects using booleans: -
+    * Select Cutter shape object and the object to get cut and press: - **Ctrl+-**.
+It will cut the object into shape.
+    * Cut object into pieces: - **Ctrl+/**.
+In this case the objects share data with each others.
+    * To seperate, we need to go to **Object Data properties** and click on the number on right with the object name.
+The objects will be seperated.

 And Many more…………………